This post contains affiliate links.

 6V ride-on cars tend to maintain their grips for longer as they're mostly used indoors.
 However, they too will start losing their grip after continuous usage.
 12V ride-on cars are notorious for losing traction, more so if driven on rocks, gravel, and other tough terrains.

 The best way to make your child's Power Wheels tires have prolonged traction is to make upgrades.
 Adding a well-treaded rubber tire on the tire's plastic surface can go a long way in improving its overall grip.

 Replacing Power Wheel Tires or Making Upgrades: Which Is Better?

 The best option between replacing or upgrading Power Wheels tires greatly depends on your preferences.
-Purchasing new tires is a great idea if you don't have the time or the know-how of DIY ride-on car tire upgrade.
+Purchasing new tires is a great idea if you don't have the time or the know-how of a DIY ride-on car tire upgrade.

 But if you opt to purchase new tires, be prepared to spend more cash than you would when making upgrades, especially if you hire an expert to remove and install the tires.

 Alternatively, you can choose to make DIY upgrades (if you have the time).
 These upgrades, as we've established throughout the article, don't require much and can be achieved with proper attention to detail.
 The trick when making upgrades is to place high-quality rubber on the surface to increase grip and traction.